JasminDreasond/Tiny-Crypto-Suite/docs/TinyChain/Instance.md

 ### 🔄 `importChain(chain)`

 **Description:**
-Imports and rebuilds a blockchain from serialized block data.
+Imports and rebuilds a blockchain from serialized block data and optionally restores the ignore list.
 After import, balances are recalculated and the new chain is validated.

 **Emits:**